anissacrawford/PrimeAcademy-weekend-sql-to-do-list./README.md

 Users will be able to create a to do list.

 By filling out the given fields and pressing the "add task" button, users will be able to create new tasks to add to their list.
 Once a task is complete, click the "complete" button to check off your task.
-A completed task will be shown in green.
+A completed task will be shown by a "yes".
 To delete a task, click the "delete" button.

 ## Installation
 1. Create a database named weekend_to_do_app